 Hello!
 So.
 If you’ve come across this recipe for Crispy Buffalo Tofu Bites With Garlicky Yogurt + Feta Dip before, you’re probably noticing that it’s looking a little… different.

-That’s because this post, and recipe, needed a bit of a makeover.
-(And I’m currently working on it, so bare with me).
+That’s because this post and recipe needed a bit of a makeover.

 This recipe has been my most visited recipe on the blog for over a year now, and I have mixed feelings about that.
 Sure, I’m glad one of my recipes has taken off to the extent that this one has, but this is far from being one of my more inspired recipes.
 I’d be over the moon if my salmon kebabs with chimichurri got this much attention—or my super simple vegetarian pho.
 But nah.
 It’s these saucy little nuggets of soy.